Upper Year Research Projects and Experiential Courses

 Physics Teaching Placement - Physics 3ET3

-The physics teaching placement is for students who want to pursue teaching or education as a career.
-The student will take on 60 hours of placement work, involving teaching, assisting a teacher, and/or tutoring.
-Students will study physics pedagogy and write a report about what they have learned over the year.
+The physics teaching placement is an opportunity for students to explore teaching or education as a career.
+The student will take on 60 hours of experiential work under the supervision of a placement supervisor, involving teaching, assisting a teacher, and/or tutoring.
+In parallel, students will do a literature research on a topic related to physics pedagogy under the supervision of an academic supervisor and write a report or do a presentation about what they have learned.

 Information about the 4th year Senior Research Project and Literature review is sent to students by the course coordinator before they start their fourth year.
 If you want to get a head start, visit the faculty page and contact some professors to see if they are accepting students, and to discuss possible projects.
 Normally students should start this process in March/April of their 3rd year.
 For information on the teaching placement, please contact the Associate Chair (Undergraduate).